 Targeted Therapies Could Reduce Side Effects

 Treatments that are applied to non-target areas within the body can lead to unnecessary side effects and cause debilitating symptoms.
-In some instances, this can prompt patients to stop their course of treatment early.
+In some instances, this can prompt patients to stop their course of targeted therapies early.
 In an effort to combat this and limit side effects, researchers are in the process of designing and developing light-activated small molecules that can be switched on and off in the body.

 The treatments would be designed to target and penetrate a specific area, according to an article published in Chemical & Engineering News.
 A good example of this would be where doctors turn on chemotherapy agents to kill tumors and turn on antibiotics to wipe out bacteria within the body.